Outdoor closet overview and plan

 The shed is made from three components—the roof, the walls and the doors, with edges covered by trim boards.

-Figure A, a Cutting List and a Materials List are available in PDF format in Additional Information below.
+Figure A, a Cutting List and a Materials List are available in PDF format for download using the button above.

 Step 1: Frame the walls